Ar3sDevelopment/rpi-systempanel/README.md

 #Raspberry Pi System Panel#
-A PHP System Information Panel, developed on Raspberry Pi with support for Raspistill.
+A PHP System Information Panel with custom widgets, developed for my Raspberry Pi with support for Raspistill but supports Linux too *(not Raspistill)*.

 ##Preview##
 ###Desktop Preview###